Which Contact Lens Solution Should You Use?

 Multipurpose Contact Lens Solutions

 These solutions are basically used to clean and disinfect your contacts.
-With your multipurpose solution you can store your contact lenses overnight or for and extended period of time and the solution will kill the germs off the lens and remove dust and debris from the surface of the lens.
+With your multipurpose solution you can store your contact lenses overnight or for and extended period of time.
+The solution will kill the germs and remove dust and debris from the surface of the lens.
 This ensures that the next time you go to pop your lens in, the lens is clean and ready to keep your eye healthy.

 Multipurpose solutions are designed so you don’t have to rub your contacts to get them clean.
 However, you can rub the contact lenses a bit with this solution on them and it help remove extra grim from the lens.
 Just bear in mind, though, that rubbing the lenses can actually scratch the lens by having unclean fingers.
 It pays to wash your hands before handling.